-5.13.1.
-Wherever an issue has not been covered by these Autonomy Rules and Guidelines of the College, the Rules and Statutes of the University of Mumbai would apply, as long as the latter does not go against the spirit of the College Autonomy arrangements.
+- 5.13.1.
+Wherever an issue has not been covered by these Autonomy Rules and Guidelines of the College, the Rules and Statutes of the University of Mumbai would apply, as long as the latter does not go against the spirit of the College Autonomy arrangements. - 5.13.2.
+Under the CoVID-19 situation, all ordinances are subject to change based on directives issued by Government of Maharashtra and the local governmental authorities, including the University of Mumbai, to which this college is affiliated.